 According to university policy, a faculty member may request an unpaid leave of absence of one year with a one-year renewal; there is no option for renewal beyond two years.
-If the faculty member does not return to HSPH upon the expiration of the leave, his or her faculty appointment will be terminated as of that date.
+If the faculty member does not return to Harvard Chan School upon the expiration of the leave, his or her faculty appointment will be terminated as of that date.
 The tenure clock does not stop during a leave of absence taken for professional reasons, and time taken as a leave of absence does not count toward the years-in-residence requirement for tenured professors’ sabbatical eligibility.
+For more information, please see our HCSPH Appointments Handbook.

 It is expected that the purpose of a requested leave of absence is to allow faculty members to conduct personal or professional activities of a temporary nature, and in requesting a leave of absence (rather than submitting their resignation), faculty members are signaling a good-faith intention to return to the school.
 In particular, a leave of absence will not be granted to an individual who has accepted a regular faculty position at another academic institution on a permanent basis.